VDBBjorn/bjorn-to-code/src/content/posts/20250902_component_tests_part1.md

 **The problem: your tests work against you, not for you.**

-## Your Tests Are Fighting Refactoring
+## Your tests are fighting refactoring

 **Unit tests break when you refactor** because they test implementation, not behavior.
 Move a class?
 Fix 15 tests.
 Change your domain model?
 Rewrite all your mocks.